-Our politicians are supposed to represent our ideas, and it is our responsibility to pray, and to be outspoken for the good of our country.
+Our politicians are supposed to represent our ideas, and it is our responsibility to pray and be outspoken for the good of our country.

-Our country has many, wonderful God fearing Congressmen and Senators; for them to properly represent our interests, we must keep them informed.
+Our country has many wonderful God-fearing Congressmen and Senators; for them to accurately represent our interests, we must keep them informed.

-Most politicians will listen to their constituents, and the ones who don't should not be reelected.
+Most politicians will listen to their constituents and those who don't should not be reelected.

-The Christians in America have a responsibility.
-Our society's moral and spiritual values are at a very low point, and we need revival.
+Christians have a responsibility.
+Our society's moral and spiritual values are at a depressed level, and we need revival.

 The great Evangelist C. H. Spurgeon had this to say about revival:

-The citizens of America need to know the truth about our Christian heritage and God's hand in our history.
-We must rediscover the zeal of our ancestors, and do our part as Christians in America.
+We, Citizens of America, need to know the truth about our Christian heritage and God's hand in our history and to rediscover the zeal of our ancestors.